The TOP 20 Paint Colors to Update Wood Stains

 But before we get into the nitty-gritty, you need to decide whether you want to accent your wood or whether you want to blend or camouflage it…

-- Warm or cool paint colors that are a few tones lighter or darker than the wood tone will accent it more than colors with the same depth.
+• Warm or cool paint colors that are considerably lighter or darker than the wood tone will accent it more than colors with the same depth.
 Why?
 Because not only will you have contrast in color temperature, but in color DEPTH!

-- Keeping the paint colour a similar depth to your wood is a great way to keep things seamless, but it can be a bit bland looking if you choose a warm or neutral color.
-It’s better to go a bit lighter (OR darker) than your wood’s depth or shift into a slightly cooler (but not COLD) shade.
+• Keeping the paint color a similar depth to your wood is a great way to keep things seamless.
+However, it can look pretty boring if you choose a warm color.
+As it relates to warm colors, while it will increase the contrast between your walls and your wood finish, it’s better to go a bit lighter (OR darker) than your wood’s depth or shift into a slightly cooler (but not COLD) shade.
 This will add a bit of thoughtful layering without overexposing your wood.
-(There are sooo many jokes I could make…)
+(There are so many jokes I could make…)

 YELLOW-TONED WOOD STAINS